arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/features.md

 <FeatureDescription>

 Powered by M5Stack, this sleek, compact device delivers power, versatility, and ease of use.
-Its ESP32-C6 core ensures seamless, long-range connectivity for smart home devices, industrial automation tools, and wearables.
-Enjoy instant interaction with its touch display, programmable buttons, and built-in sensors, and expand possibilities with Grove and Qwiic connectors.
+Its ESP32-C6 core allows seamless, long-range connectivity for smart home devices, industrial automation tools, and wearables.
+Enjoy instant interaction with its touch display, programmable buttons, and built-in sensors, and expand possibilities with Grove, Qwiic, and M5StickC HAT-compatible connectors.

 </FeatureDescription>